TRANSMISSION BASICS

 The role and nature of market monitoring; market behavior metrics and monitoring data requirements; modes of market power, mitigation approaches and FERC priorities; market performance in RTO and bilateral markets; inter-RTO seams issues; nature of investigations, audits and compliance enforcement.

-Coverage of the planning, siting, asset modernization, utilization and investment aspects and their interrelationships with cost allocation; reliability management under mandatory reliability provisions; environmental impacts; national-interest electric transmission corridors. regional planning challenges; NERC’s ERO role.
+Coverage of the planning, siting, asset modernization, utilization and investment aspects and their interrelationships with cost allocation; reliability management under mandatory reliability requirements; environmental impacts; national-interest electric transmission corridors. regional planning challenges; NERC’s ERO role; and, environmental matter/policies.

 Overview of the RTO structure issues; review of international experiences; the role and the nature of incentives for the new transmission asset investments.

-Presentation of the key aspects of designing efficient market structures, the interrelationships between markets, the role of ancillary service markets and how congestion is managed including the role of financial transmission rights.
+The key aspects of efficient market design and structures; the interrelationships between markets; the role of ancillary service markets; effective transmission management and the role of financial transmission rights.

-The key drivers for making the grid smarter; basic definition and nature of the smart grid; the key building blocks – architectural design, communication infrastructure and standards: policy and cost recovery issues and the roles of the US Department of Energy, FERC and state regulatory agencies; advanced metering infrastructure; status of implementation.
+The key drivers to make grids smarter; basic definition and nature of the smart grids; the principal building blocks – architectural design, communication infrastructure and standards; policy and cost recovery issues and the roles of the US DoE, FERC and state regulatory agencies; advanced metering infrastructure beyond smart grids.

 Evaluation and assessment of the principal thrusts of the EPACT 2005 on transmission; PUHCA repeal aftermath; impacts of Sarbanes-Oxley Act requirements; impacts of new mergers and acquisitions provisions; transmission bottlenecks and national-interest electric transmission corridors; adequacy of financial incentives to stimulate transmission investment and modernization.